mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

      sbatch job.sh
      ```

-As is set up in the protram `FSDP_mnist.py`, it will run on all GPUs reqeusted in Slurm, that is 4.
+As is set up in the program `FSDP_mnist.py`, it will run on all GPUs reqeusted in Slurm, that is 4.
 That says the model is split into 4 shards with each shard stored on a GPU, and the training process happens on 4 batches of data simutanesously.

 ## Hybrid Fully Sharded Data Parallel and Tensor Parallel